modal verbs

 May shows possibility in the present or the future.

-May is formal and is often found in writing.
+May is formal and is often found in writing, like this example:

-• Side effects of this medication may include an upset
+- Side effects of this medication may include upset stomach and fever.

 Might